Sustainability Policy

 Work travel, commuting and donation distribution

-No requirement for commuting, for meetings public transport is used where best possible.
+Our employees all work remotely.
+Therefore we have no requirement for commuting, for meetings public transport is used where best possible.

 Impact: